Manta-Network/docs/docs/calamari/governance_overview.md

 ## 2) Voting Period
 All token holders get to vote aye or nay on referendums.
-The percent of ayes required for a referrendum to pass changes based on turnout.
+The percent of ayes required for a referendum to pass changes based on turnout.
 The method `democracy.externalProposeDefault` has a "negative turnout bias", meaning if there's low turnout, the threshold to pass is lower, and as turnout increases, the threshold increases.
 For example, if the turnout is 25%, then 34% ayes are needed to pass.
 But if the